maxzheng/great-life-guide/README.md

    requires redo and some things can not be undone.
 Sometimes it's tempting to do the wrong things for a quick / short-term gain, but there are always consequences.
 In the long run, doing the right thing will give you everything that you want in the fastest way, so there is no need for shortcuts.
 Once you know the right thing to do, it is equally important to do it in the right way as well.
-When you do the right things, life becomes meaningful.
+The right things to do are meaningful.

 An easy way to remember the steps is using the acronym **1 BEAD** from the first word/letter of each step.
 Each step must be done successfully in order so the next step is easier to do.
 A short name for the steps is master check (MC).